Langkawi Museums, Historical Places & Shrines

 A large two storied building built in oriental architecture houses the personal gifts received by the 4th Prime Minister of Malaysia and his wife during his tenure of service.
 These gifts were mostly given by the international leaders and distinguished guests & friends of the family.
 There are more than 9000 such exhibits that are displayed in rotation and comprising of weaponry, furniture, vases, many decorative items, and other personal belongings including cars & cycles.

 This tomb and the cultural complex has been developed around the historical legend of Mahsuri - a beautiful lady of early 1800s who was wrongly accused of adultery and sentenced to death.
-The complex houses the tomb of Mahsuri, a museum with dioramas that depict her life story, a musical theater where folk instruments are played by women in traditional costumes, gift & souvenir section, audio visual room, food stalls & cafe etc.
+The complex houses the tomb of Mahsuri, a museum with dioramas that depict her life story, a musical theater where folk instruments are played by women in traditional costumes, gift & souvenir room, audio visual room, food stalls & cafe etc.

 Although this is a center for handicraft and artwork from local artists, there are separate museum sections inside the building complex that reflect the deep heritage, culture and religious faith of the island through many hand crafted exhibits and dioramas.
 The museum sections include the Heritage Museum, Custom & Wedding Museum, Islamic Museum, and the Royal Museum.